FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-13.md

   it can be set as the Goal Loss Ratio (see definitions of Trial and Goal terms in [Trial Terms](#trial-terms) and [Goal Terms](#goal-terms)).

-- For more information, see an earlier draft [Lencze-Shima] (Section 5) and references there.
+For more information, see Section 5 of an earlier draft [Lencze-Shima] and references there.

 Regardless of the validity of all similar motivations, support for non-zero loss goals makes a